 Disable Auto Keystone

-Projectors have different image presets usually called "Image Mode" or "Image Preset" that combine settings for brightness, contrast, color balance, tint etc. The Lightform device's camera automatically adjusts its exposure and white balance settings, and should therefore work with most image presets.
-We recommend picking the image mode that you prefer the final look of.
+Projectors have different image presets usually called "Image Mode" or "Image Preset" that combine settings for brightness, contrast, color balance, tint etc. The Lightform device's camera automatically adjusts its exposure and white balance settings, and should therefore work with most image presets, however, some 4k projectors have a setting that allows for smoothing of the image and this can interfere with the ability to get a scan.

 Brightness & Contrast